atctwo/rebind.js/readme.md

 - a gamepad button
 - a gamepad control stick

+You can also bind actions to a virtual input called `any`, which will occur whenever any key or gamepad button is pressed or released, or axis is changed.  `any` actions won't occur with continuous gamepad axes input (only on change) to prevent any callbacks being spamed.

 ### Binding Keys to keyboard keys

 You can bind actions to anything that KeyboardEvent.key can be ([here's a list from MDN](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key/Key_Values)).
 Optionally, you can pass a settings object as a third argument to specify any modifier keys that need to be pressed: